lihaochen987/api-design-patterns/backend/ApiDesignPatterns.Api/README.md

 4. CHECK Delete standard method still works
 5. MODIFY Create and Replace standard methods
 6. MODIFY List, Get and Update standard methods along with field masks

+## Notable areas
+- ColumnMappers are used to map between a property and the column name in the database, used for filtering in the List standard method.
+- FieldPaths are used for valid entries in the FieldMask, used for partial updates in the Get and Update standard methods.